ezhurik/Twitter-app/README.md

 **View Latest Tweets**

 ```
- User can view their latest ten tweets in the slider.
+ User can view their latest ten timeline tweets in the slider.
 ```

 **View followers**